MetPX/sarracenia/docs/Tutorials/Install.rst

   $ conda env create -f sarracenia_env.yml

-See `Windows user manual <windows/Windows.rst>`_ for more information on how to run Sarracenia on Windows.
+See `Windows user manual <Windows.rst>`_ for more information on how to run Sarracenia on Windows.

 Packages
 ~~~~~~~~